Bar in Philadelphia, United States

 Is Megumi Japanese Ramen & Sushi Bar good for a date?

 It works for an early, low-key date where the focus is on food and conversation rather than atmosphere or occasion.
-The Race St Chinatown location is convenient, and the accessible price point removes financial pressure.
+The Race St Chinatown location is convenient, the accessible price point removes financial pressure.
 For a more deliberate date night with a stronger sense of place, Philadelphia has dedicated Japanese spots that would make a stronger impression.

 Does Megumi Japanese Ramen & Sushi Bar have happy hour deals?